Documentation

 Disadvantages:

-• May not be suitable in all cases, for tasks requiring human judgment, customization, or unique input.
+• May not be suitable in some cases, such as for tasks requiring human judgment, customization, or unique input.

 • Could lead to rigidity in task creation if the automation rules or conditions are not flexible or adaptable.